DVIR to Work Order Compliance During Holiday Staffing

 You don't fix holiday DVIR risk with motivation.
 You fix it with a simple process that doesn't depend on specific people.

-1. One intake channel for DVIRs
+1. One Intake Channel for DVIRs

-If it’s a DVIR with a defect, it goes here.
+Make one rule:If it's a DVIR with a defect, it goes here.

 That can be: